 Systems should support your hard work, not charge for every customer you've strived to acquire.

 Maintaining Control Over Your Brand Free software platforms, and software marketplaces specifically, often result in diminished control over your brand messaging.
 For instance, customers booking appointments through a marketplace platform may become customers of that platform rather than your business.

 If you're distributing reminder messages or booking confirmations, these should come directly from your business, not a third-party provider.

-Paid software doesn't impose its brand between you and your customers.
-It aims to foster your growth rather than increasing its own brand recognition.
+Paid software doesn't impose its brand on you and your customers.
+It aims to foster your growth rather than increase its brand recognition.
 When communicating with your clients, your business should control that relationship.

 Your brand's messages shouldn't be perceived as spam by your clients!